AndrewJGregory/Tetrist/README.md

 ## Background

 Tetrist is a remake of the classic arcade game of Tetris.
 The player is presented with a board with falling blocks on it.
 These can be moved or rotated to form rows, which are automatically cleared to score points.
+Google Firebase is used to store high scores.

 ## Terminology

 * Collection: A group of `HTMLElement`s wrapped in a `DOMNodeCollection` object.
 A "piece" in Tetrist is merely a group of `HTMLElement`s that is manipulated as a single unit.

 ## Basic rules

 Pieces will fall and the user can move the pieces left, right, or down and rotate the pieces clockwise/counter-clockwise.
 The goal is to form rows of pieces, which will then be cleared and everything to score points.

 ## Implementation